This post may contain affiliate links, which help keep this content free. (Full disclosure)

 - Crackers – Any kind will do, but flax seed crackers or almond flour crackers are delicious, healthy options.

-- Breads – Baguette is a common choice.
+- Breads – Sliced baguette is a common choice.
 For a low carb, gluten-free alternative, try almond flour bread.

-- Chips – Tortilla chips, zucchini chips, or any other kind you like.
+- Chips – Use tortilla chips (or almond flour tortilla chips), light and crispy zucchini chips, or any other kind you like.

 More Easy Crab Recipes